Continue strike train, begin finishing of celestial train

 be weight driven.
 The time train contains a lot of what I call "mobiles",

-parts that have a lot of movement and so consume a lot of power, in
+parts that have a frequent and large-scale movement and so consume a great

-particular two remontoire and their fly governors.
+particular the dual escapements, two remontoire and their fly governors.
 The celestial train

 drives many more wheels in the form of the celestial complications,

 tellurian, orrery, sun/moon rise-set, planisphere but all of these move very

 slowly in comparison to those in the time train and so require far less

 power.
 Having an individual weight for each of these two trains would result

 in a huge weight for the time train, over 150 lbs (68 kg) and a relatively